jlburky/linux-config/README.md

 # linux-config

+Keep all your Linux configurations in one place!

-Custom files used to configure a user's Linux environment.
-The folders and files under the `home/` directory equivalently map to a users `$HOME` directory.
+Link all the folders and files under this repo's `home/` directory to a user's `$HOME` directory.
+Store configuration files under `configurations`.
+Check out external repos under `repos`.
+Build required Python virtual environments under `pyenv`.

 ## Pre-reqs